Pregnancy for Profit Webinar

 Held on Tuesday 3rd November 2020 at 12.30pm

 Progressive advances in dairy fertility.

-The CIS and IDEXX webinar will cover key areas:
+The CIS and IDEXX webinar covered key areas:

 - Heat expression, detection and PAG testing